 15Though we invoke an average, the correlation between UV-R in 1990 and 2000 is above 0.99.
 In general, it seems that the intensity of surface UV-R has been relatively stable on earth during the last 2 billion years (Cockell and Horneck 2001).
-Hence in a cross-section
+Hence in a cross-section context current comparative UV-R levels are likely to be an excellent indicator of UV-R conditions a few centuries ago.

 Figure 1: Global distribution of the UV-R variable.
-Notes: See Andersen et al. (2015) for details on construction of the UV-R index.
+Notes: See Andersen et al. (2016) for details on construction of the UV-R index.